TRON-US/btfs-webui/README.md

 After all changes have been made and tested, follow the steps below to release a new version of the BTFS WebUI:

 1. In the terminal, navigate to the `btfs-webui` directory.
 Then run `npm run build`.
 This builds the the WebUI files and places them in a newly created `build` folder.
-2. SSH into a bootstrap node.
-Then upload the `build` folder by running `btfs add build/`, and obtain the hash value.
+2. SSH into the first bootstrap node(`/ip4/18.237.54.123/tcp/4001/p2p/QmWJWGxKKaqZUW4xga2BCzT5FBtYDL8Cc5Q5jywd6xPt1g`).
+Then upload the `build` folder by running `btfs add build/`, and republish the new hash value to `/btns/QmWJWGxKKaqZUW4xga2BCzT5FBtYDL8Cc5Q5jywd6xPt1g` by running `btfs name publish /btfs/$new_hash`.
 3. Update the hash value at:
    - go-btfs https://github.com/TRON-US/go-btfs/blob/master/core/corehttp/webui.go